 He has also successfully represented Siemens and its customers in relation to patent infringement proceedings in the field of wind turbine technology both in the High Court (Wobben Properties GmbH v Siemens PLC & Ors EWHC 2114 (Pat)) and in the Court of Appeal (Wobben Properties GmbH v Siemens PLC & Ors EWCA Civ 5) – both tribunals held that the patent in issue was invalid and also not infringed by the Siemens technology.

 In early 2016, he secured a win for Samsung as part of the ongoing defence of patent litigation proceedings brought by Unwired Planet against Samsung and Huawei.
 In a decision from January 2016 ( EWHC 94 (Pat)), the Court found that both Unwired Planet’s patents that were in issue were invalid and should be revoked.

 Andy regularly provides comments to the national press (including most recently The Times and The Guardian) on intellectual property issues.
 He is on the Lexis Nexis IP & IT Editorial Board.

 - Alcon Pharmaceuticals v Pharmathen (PI proceedings relating to travoprost)

 - Allergan v Ipsen (Swiss type claims and EPC 2000 claims regarding second medical uses of botulinum toxin)

 - BAE v Thales (helmet mounted displays)

-- Kenilworth v HTC and Microsoft (visual voicemail for mobile phones)
+- Kenilworth v Blackberry and Microsoft (visual voicemail for mobile phones)

 - Siemens v Seagate (Northern Irish proceedings relating to magnetoresistive sensors)